Invention Summary:

 In the photovoltaics industry it is pertinent to have high efficiency solar cells and polysilicon (poly-Si) junctions are at the forefront of the technology.
 Poly-Si junctions are doped polycrystalline silicon/ SiO2 junctions that incorporate passivated contacts that reduce the loss in efficiency compared to metal-silicon contacts.

-Rutgers researchers have developed a new process to create high purity doped poly-Si junctions through a clever combination of Spin-On Dopant (SOD) and proximity doping.
-A source wafer coated with a spin-on-dopant is used to dope an amorphous silicon wafer creating a clean and hydrophobic poly-Si wafer.
-This procedure is a route to creating high purity, uniform, poly-Si layers without the use of toxic, flammable, and hazardous gases using maximum material for increased safety and reduced fabrication costs..
+Rutgers researchers have developed a new process to create high purity doped poly-Si junctions through a clever combination of Spin-On Dopant (SOD) and proximity doping, resulting in clean, hydrophobic surface, and controllable dopant concentrations for high performance Si PV devices.
+This procedure is also a route to creating high purity, uniform, poly-Si layers without the use of toxic, flammable, and hazardous gases using maximum material for increased safety and reduced fabrication costs.

 Market Applications: